Michael Cooper (rugby league)

 Michael Cooper (born 15 September 1988) is a retired English professional rugby league footballer.

 He previously played for the Warrington Wolves in two separate spells in the Super League, and spent time away from Warrington at the Castleford Tigers in the Super League.
 Cooper has also played for the St. George Illawarra Dragons in the NRL.

 Background

 Cooper was born in Warrington, Cheshire, England.

+On 21 August 2026, Cooper was handed an 18 month suspended prison sentence at Liverpool Crown Court, after it was heard he stalked his former partner and her friend between 21 October and 31 December 2024.

 Club career

 Early career

 Born in Warrington, Cooper began his career with Warrington when he was a part of an under-11s side who went through a whole season undefeated, winning the championship along the way.
 He continued through the junior ranks and eventually become part of the first team.